 Reading Soils and Sediments: Global Geoarchaeology

-The 2-day module is entirely research-led, with each lecture based on a series of research papers and referred to a live, current, research project.
+This 2-day module is entirely research-led, with each lecture based on a series of research papers and referred to a live, current, research project.
 The module also leads directly to research dissertation topics with the opportunity to present your own research area in a geoarchaeological context.
 Here you can find the detailed seminar program.
 It’s important you read this, since it contains a reading list.

 50% examination (2 questions; 2 hours, 25% each) / 50% presentation.